-When you become a Hilltopper, you become part of a tradition that connects you to your fellow students and to those who’ve come before you.
+When you become a Hilltopper, you become part of a tradition that connects you to your fellow students, alumni, and Austin community.
 Here’s a preview of some of our much-loved campus traditions that will shape your St. Edward’s experience.

 Find your place at Anchors.